Master’s Dissertations – The Discussion Chapter

 Together, these three will ‘tell a story’ through the dissertation showing a logical progression.
 “I know this, I’ve seen it used, and I can critically evaluate it”.
 Such an approach will show a Master’s Level of academic study.

-Often, students find it difficult to create enough content in the discussion section, so be careful with adding discussion or evaluation in other chapters (in the literature review or analysis of results).
+Often, students find it difficult to create enough content in the discussion section.
+Be careful with adding discussion or evaluation in other chapters (in the literature review or analysis of results).
 Collect all the discussion together in a single place – the Discussion Chapter.

 The discussion chapter is your own work.
 The other sections are a capture of what others are saying on the research topic, so make sure that the discussion chapter is substantial.
 This is a good reason to collect all of the discussion into a single chapter.